szczyglis-dev/py-gpt/README.md

 ### Executing system commands

 Another feature is the ability to execute system commands and return their results.
 With this functionality, the plugin can run any system command, retrieve the output, and then feed the result back to the model.
 When used with other features, this provides extensive integration capabilities with the system.

+**Tip:** always remember to enable the `Execute commands` option to allow execute commands from the plugins.

 **Options:**